 Drivers can save an average of $47 upon program sign-up and $156 a year at program completion with Progressive’s snapshot program.

 The idea is simple: Drive carefully and save.
 Drive less, save more.
 And if you avoid driving during peak accident hours (Progressive says that’s between midnight and 4 a.m.), you save some more.

 The device must be installed for at least 30 days, with the option to leave it in longer for a broader profile and perhaps a bigger discount.
-The company claims that as much as 30% is possible.

 All companies offer a good driver discount; Snapshot is a good driver discount on steroids.